cognusion/go-jar/README.md

     // Seq is a Sequence used for request ids
     Seq = sequence.New(1)

-    // APPENDIX is an array of functions that have something to contribute to the docs appendix APPENDIX = make([]func(int), 0)

     // Ec2Session is an aws.Session for use in various places Ec2Session *aws.Session